vatpac-technology/pilot-procedures/docs/local-procedures/perth.md

 --8<-- "includes/abbreviations.md"

 ## Perth (YPPH)
+### Taxiing
+Two SMC positions exist which may sometimes be activated online.
+Everything west of RWY 03/21 is administered by SMC West, everything east of the runway is administered by SMC East.

 ### Departures
 Depending on the active runway mode, the departure runway assigned to an aircraft may be dependent on the planned route.